Course & Registration

 Northshore School District stand alone: These course offerings vary at each school location and are available for only those students at that school.
 Many of these courses are taught at most if not all schools.

 Northshore School District satellite: These course offerings are available only at the location indicated within the Northshore School District and available to NSD students.
-Satellite programs are available to Juniors and Seniors only and students are encouraged to drive themselves as transportation is limited.
+Satellite programs are typically available to Juniors and Seniors only and students are encouraged to drive themselves as transportation is limited.
 Acceptance into a satellite program is based on an application process.

 Applications can be obtained from Career Counselors at each high school during registration or downloaded from the Quick Links menu bar.
 Applications need to be submitted at the same time as registration materials or when stated by each individual school.
 Students are accepted based on their application, teacher recommendations, and attendance profile.